rgitrepo/kubernetes-beginner-to-pro/docs/day12/upgrading-and-downgrading-clusters.md

 - **`--ignore-daemonsets`**: This option is useful when draining a node.
 It ensures that **DaemonSet-managed pods** (like monitoring agents, logging agents) are not disrupted during the node drain.
 DaemonSet pods are usually critical to the cluster, so ignoring them ensures minimal disruption.

 - **`--force`**: This flag allows you to force the eviction of pods that cannot be drained normally (e.g., unmanaged or misconfigured pods without a proper termination grace period).
 Use this option with caution as it can forcefully remove essential pods, potentially causing application downtime.
+Pods that aren't controlled by ReplicaController, ReplicaSet, Deployment, job etc give an error when being drained as they can't be recreated automatically and will be lost forever if drained.
+Using the `--force` option drains them as well.

 [Back to Table of Contents](#table-of-contents)